A State Environmental Planning Policy (SEPP) Koala Habitat Protection now replaces SEPP 44 – Koala Habitat Protection

 The definition of ‘core koala habitat’ makes it easier for areas with demonstrated koala presence to be recognised and protected.
 Under the previous SEPP (SEPP 44) demonstrating an area contained core koala habitat – which required evidence of a resident population of koalas, with such attributes as breeding females with young and a historical record of the population – could be impractical and difficult to achieve.

 The Site Investigation Area for Koala Plans of Management Map will assist councils preparing Koala Plans of Management by focussing effort to identify core koala habitat in areas most likely to support koalas.

-The Site Investigation Area for Koala Plans of Management Map provides council with scientifically-based guidance on where best to concentrate their surveying efforts when preparing a Koala Plan of Management and align policy with the NSW Koala Strategy.
+The Site Investigation Area for Koala Plans of Management Map provides councils with guidance on where best to concentrate their surveying efforts when preparing a Koala Plan of Management.